 The PDPA do take all charitable requests seriously.
-However, due to increased correspondence requesting donations, etc, the PDPA Board have decided that support shall be limited to two national charities per annum.
+However, due to increased correspondence requesting donations, etc, the PDPA Board have decided that support shall be limited to our offical national charity only.

-To coincide with Parkinson’s UK’s partnership with the PDC during 2016, Clark will lead a special charity two-week walk in September as he traverses England from St Bees in Cumbria to Robin Hood’s Bay in his native Yorkshire.
+To coincide with Parkinson’s UK’s partnership with the PDC, Clark lead a special charity two-week walk in September as he traversed England from St Bees in Cumbria to Robin Hood’s Bay in his native Yorkshire.

-The 200-mile walk will begin on September 11 and cross the Lake District, Yorkshire Dales and North Yorkshire Moors before concluding 13 days later.
+The 200-mile walk began on September 11 and crossed the Lake District, Yorkshire Dales and North Yorkshire Moors before concluding 13 days later.